A2osX/A2osX/.Docs/User Guide.md

 - This shell process executes the script *PROFILE* found in the users home directory.

 Some notes on the above:
-- A2osX has been tested on ProDOS versions 2.0.3 and 2.4.2.
+- A2osX has been tested on ProDOS versions 2.0.3 and 2.4.2 as well as with the special versions of ProDOS contained on the distribution media (these are discussed elsewhere).
 We welcome testing and feedback on using A2osX with other versions.
 - The *NS.CLOCK.SYSTEM* is not needed by A2osX because there is a Kernel Module that accomplishes the same thing, please see the section on KMs.
 A user may want the *NS.CLOCK.SYSTEM* file if they are running other applications (i.e. AppleWorks) from the same volume so that the NSC patch gets enabled for their apps use of the clock.
 - There are enhancements planned for the QUIT CODE routine.
 In the future, we hope to allow you to execute another SYSTEM file from the Shell in A2osX whereby QC routine will unload A2osX, load your other SYSTEM program (again i.e. AppleWorks) and then when you quit that application, the QC routine will reload A2osX.
 - When *A2OSX.SYSTEM* starts, it initializes the system in stages as described above (load KMs, load Kernel, execute INIT, etc.).
 If during this process you hold down the Open-Apple key, A2osX will stop at the end of each stage until you press another key.
 You can use this to debug start up problems/hardware conflicts.
 - When the KERNEL first starts, if the user presses Control-R a special maintenance mode is enabled.
 This is discussed in detail below.
 - The *./etc/init* file can be used to automatically start the *ssc.drv* and **getty** process for an external terminal.
 It can also be used to load network drivers and processes at boot.
 - The ./${HOME}/profile file can be used to change a users default $PATH, run a Shell Script or load a particular program when a user logs in.

+>**Need new section here on DEBUG.po and how to use it to solve hardware conflict issues**

 If you decide to install/copy A2osX to your own existing Hard Drive or volume, you just need to be sure to keep the A2osX file system structure in tact.
 To start A2osX "manually" as it were, you change your PREFIX to the appropriate sub-directory and then load *A2OSX.SYSTEM*.
 So for example, if you had a CFFA card that booted to a volume called /HD1, you could make a subdirectory on this disk called A2OSX.
 You would then set your PREFIX to */HD1/A2OSX* and launch *A2OSX.SYSTEM* and the rest of the boot process outlined above would be followed.
 Please see the section on Installation for more information on putting A2OSX on your own media.